alphagov/government-service-design-manual/service-manual/the-team/recruitment/hub.md

 For SCS level hires, the Recruitment Hub will also provide:

 * feedback, advice and approval on tailored organisational design and SCS job descriptions as needed, to ensure that the lines of reporting and share of responsibilities between other digital and technology (IT) leaders within organisations are clearly set out.
-* coordinated headhunting support for departments looking to identify interim senior appointments
+* coordinated headhunting support for departments looking to identify suitable candidates for senior appointments
 * GDS expertise to work with departments in sifting, shortlisting and interviewing of applicants

 After a job description has been agreed and advertised, departments should contact GDS to confirm a date for sifting the applicants and producing a shortlist.
-Once a shortlist has been agreed, the department should confirm interview dates with GDS so an interviewer to join the panel.
+Once a shortlist has been agreed, the department should confirm interview dates with GDS so an interviewer can be made available to join the panel.
 Following interviews taking place, the department must agree with GDS that the candidate selected at interview is suitable for the role before offering the appointment.
 Departments should continue to liaise with advertisers and Civil Service Commissioners directly.

 ## Non-SCS specialist recruitment

-GDS does not need to approve the appointment of non-SCS specialist posts, but will provide a similar level of support for departments seeking to bring in special digital skills.
+GDS does not need to approve the appointment of non-SCS specialist posts, but will provide a similar level of support for departments seeking to bring in specialist digital skills.
 The template [job descriptions], [organisation design advice] and [salary guidance] should again be a useful starting point for departments and agencies, and is likely to require less tailoring than SCS roles.

 In addition, the Recruitment Hub will provide: